MSc Ageing, Frailty, and Dementia

 Our educational offerings include masterclasses and bespoke CPD aligned to the skilled and enhanced levels of the Scottish Government's Promoting Excellence Framework.
 These programmes are designed and delivered by our team of award winning dementia educators and practice experts.
 Please speak with us and we will do our best to support your dementia education needs.

 Care Empathia is an organising principle, forming the foundation of our learning and teaching from short sessions to degree programmes.
 It influences what we teach, how we teach, and what is learned.
 This strong foundation creates the conditions to deepen understanding, connection, practical actions and solutions.
+By adopting a trauma-informed approach, we ensure that our teaching environment is safe, empowering, and inclusive, promoting a sense of trust and connection for all learners.
+These conditions allow participants to deepen their understanding, forge meaningful connections, and implement practical actions and solutions.
 A learner will leave the briefest session with something they can do immediately to make a difference.

 Care Empathia is rooted in values and human rights and shared with our partners in Alzheimer Scotland.
 In the early days of our partnership, we recognised kindred spirits in one another.
 The more we talked and taught together, the more we realised that we did something special.
 Our successful joint learning programmes created strong emotions, (laughter and tears), knowledge and deep practice change.
 Conversations about what we do, culminated in naming what we do: Care Empathia.